 I met my most recent boyfriend at a community theatre audition.
 We were both cast in the show, and he ended up being my ride to rehearsals.
-We have fallen out of touch, but I hope we reconnect in some fashion someday.
-He is the one that really taught me how to love an individual outside of my family unconditionally, and there hasn’t been a day since our parting that I haven’t thought of him.
+We’ve fallen out of touch, but I hope we reconnect in some fashion someday.
+He was the one who really taught me how to love someone outside my family unconditionally, and there hasn’t been a day since our parting that I haven’t thought of him.
 He is an extraordinary man.

 1. The Wheelchair

-My wheelchair is electric, and huge.
-Obviously I’m not the most inconspicuous person out there; and I’ve never won a game of hide and seek in my life.
+My wheelchair is electric, and it’s also huge.
+Obviously I’m not the most inconspicuous person out there.
+And I’ve never won a game of hide and seek in my life.
 So, I know guys see me.
-But the chair brings up a lot of questions.

-A lot of the time, even though I am thirty, people speak to me as if I am a young child.
-For example, once I was in Wal-Mart with my grandmother and I was browsing the children’s books; I’d picked up a Dr. Seuss book.
-(The Lorax, I believe) Even though I’m quite plainly an adult male (with a full beard!) a lady came up to me and started speaking to me in parentese (baby talk) with a high voice.
+A lot of the time, even though I’m thirty, people speak to me as if I’m a young child.
+For example, once I was in Wal*Mart with my grandmother and I was browsing the children’s books.
+I’d picked up a Dr. Seuss book.
+Even though I’m quite plainly an adult male — with a full beard! — a lady came up to me and started speaking baby talk to me in a high voice.

-I’ve never really thought about it from a stranger’s perspective before, but now that I do, I’m kind of awestruck at how scary it must be to see me.
-They don’t know me, they don’t know my disability, or how I react to new people and situations.
+I’d never really thought about it from a stranger’s perspective before, but now that I have, I’m kind of awestruck at how scary it must be to see me.
+They don’t know me; they don’t know my disability or how I react to new people and situations.
 I recognize the difficulty, and I respect it.
-I just wish that people would approach me.
+But I still wish people would approach me.

 Being a wheelchair user comes with a lot of baggage.
-If you get in a relationship with me, chances are you are going to learn a lot of intimate things about me a lot quicker than you would if you were dating an able-bodied guy.
-I have a physical disability and as such need help with a lot of activities of daily living that most people take for granted.
+If you get into a relationship with me, chances are you’re going to learn a lot of intimate things about me a lot quicker than you would if you were dating an able-bodied guy.
+I have a physical disability and as such, I need help with a lot of activities of daily living that most people take for granted.

 3. The Sex Thing

-I’ve never dated a girl, so I don’t know exactly how this would work if I tried, but I do know that gay guys are very much preoccupied with hooking up.
+I’ve never dated a girl, so I don’t know exactly how this would work if I tried.
+But I do know that gay guys are very much preoccupied with hooking up.

 What I want, more than sex, is an intimate and loving relationship.
-Sex is great, but if there’s no feeling behind it, it’s worthless because I can get the same amount of pleasure that I get from meaningless sex in a matter of minutes with my left hand.
+Sex is great, but if there’s no feeling behind it, it’s worthless to me.
+I can get the same amount of pleasure I get from meaningless sex in a matter of minutes with my left hand.

-When I have described my perfect guy to my friends, most of them will tell me without much hesitation that I appear to be looking for a unicorn.
-So what does a unicorn look like?
+When I’ve described my perfect guy to my friends, most of them will tell me without much hesitation that I appear to be looking for a unicorn.
+So what does my unicorn look like?
 Even though I tend to downplay physical characteristics, there are some I like.
-I’d like him taller than I am, which isn’t hard because I am 5’5.
+I’d like him taller than I am, which isn’t hard because I’m 5’5″.
 His eye and hair color don’t matter much, although I am partial to darker hair.
 I also have a preference for men with hairy chests.